-Beginning the week of July 13, Conestoga will re-open a limited number of campus facilities to support learning activities that cannot be completed remotely.
-Initially, our focus will be on supporting students who were unable to complete their winter 2020 term as the result of the COVID-19 shutdown.
+Conestoga has re-open a limited number of campus facilities to support learning activities that cannot be completed remotely.

-We are also preparing for a broader range of activity by September to support in-person, hands-on learning activities in a number of Conestoga courses and programs.
-Most courses, programs and services will continue to be delivered remotely this fall: specific details regarding your program are available online or from your program team.
+Most courses, programs and services will continue to be delivered remotely: specific details regarding your program are available online or from your program team.

 In preparation for re-opening, we’ve added a number of new procedures to protect the health, safety and well-being of our college community.
 Our plan reflects the best guidance available from public health experts as well as local, provincial and federal government officials.

 Below is a summary of what you can expect as campus facilities re-open.
 This plan may evolve as conditions change: further updates will be provided as they become available.